 Most importantly, though, there are also abandoned cart emails.

 Abandoned cart emails

-Abandoned cart emails are a type of email marketing automation that send to people who have abandoned their cart.
+Abandoned cart emails are a type of email marketing automation that is sent to people who have abandoned their carts.

 This means that as soon as a customer who has put items in their cart leaves it abandoned, they’ll receive an email reminder prompting them to come back and complete the purchase.